kodelit/PlistMapper/README.md

 	- template defined using its identifier (TemplateInfo.plist:Identifier) or its name
 	- all ancestors of the template
+	- template combined with its ancestors

 	and mind map file to visualise:

 	- whole tree of selected template
 	- inheritance tree of selected template (simplified with only templates names)
+	- inheritance flat map of selected template

 	**If this argument is not defined there will be descriptions generated for every known template, but without mind maps.**